tdalon/ahk/docs/_pages/Teams-Shortcuts-Changelog.md

 Some changes listed here also impact the [Teamsy Launcher](Teamsy-Launcher) features.

+* 2024-05-01
+  * Fix: Global Hotkey for Meeting share can not be set
 * 2024-03-12
   * Fix Teams Mute: Property Name not changed.
 Moved to FullDescription
 * 2024-01-30